sergeen/piart-di/README.md

   2.3 Ask for saving current unsaved drawing before loading the stored one.
 --------------------------------------------------------------------------
 3. Add colors, think about getting colors from lospec.
+4. Prettier rules?
+5. EsLint rules?

+WONDERING:
+1. styled components could be a way of handling the colors for the block